 About UW PACC

 The UW Psychiatry and Addictions Case Conference series (UW PACC) began in July 2016 and is a free, weekly teleconference that connects community providers with UW Medicine psychiatrists and addictions experts.
-This series occurs weekly and includes both an educational presentation on an addictions or psychiatry topic and case presentations where providers who participate receive feedback and recommendations for their patients.
+Sessions include both an educational presentation on an addictions or psychiatry topic and case presentations where providers who participate receive feedback and recommendations for their patients.

 The three main aims of UW PACC are: